-3D Printer Database
+3D Printers Database

-The 3D printer database includes the machines we think are worth considering when purchasing a new 3D printer.
-This curated list focuses on 3D printers that perform well, have up-to-date features at a competitive price, and are from established brands.
-We also recommend looking through the Brands Guide for detailed information on the top consumer 3D printing brands
+The 3D printer database is a comprehensive collection of consumer 3D printers on the market.
+Some printers are designated as top picks, machines we think are particularly worth considering when purchasing a new 3D printer.
+They represent 3D printers that perform well, have up-to-date features at a competitive price, and are from established brands.

 Top pick